• Menu

 Give yourself grace

-If you get behind, don’t stress out.
+If you get behind in this clothes decluttering challenge, don’t stress out.
 It’s just clothes and stuff.
 You will get there.

 If guilt is something you are struggling with, check out my post on exploring the guilt we have associated with our stuff.
 It may help you work through some of those emotions.